 Contrary to what many people think, Hawaii does have a rainy and wet season.
 Winter here looks very different from the rest of the US, but we still do get some cooler temperatures and wet weather.
 That’s likely not what you’re looking for on your tropical vacation.

 From May through September, the average rainfall for Honolulu (Oahu) and Wailea (Maui) are fairly close.
 But for the remainder of the year, Oahu does get more rain.
 We used the main vacation destinations on each island to measure the rain.
 On both islands, the vacation spots are primarily located on the leeward side of the island, which is drier.
 Head to the windward side on either island, and you’ll encounter more rain.
+Check out the Best Time to Visit Hawaii for a full breakdown of what to expect.

 That said, if you’re heading to Hawaii outside of the summer months, you’ll have a better chance of avoiding rain on Maui.